Build a Job Module

 How to build your own compute job for Lilypad

-A Lilypad module is a Git repository that can be used to perform various tasks using predefined templates and inputs.
+A Lilypad module is a Git repository that allows you to perform various tasks using predefined templates and inputs.

-This guide will walk you through the process of creating a Lilypad module, including defining a JSON template, handling inputs, and other best practices.
+This guide will walk you through the process of creating a Lilypad module, including defining a JSON template, handling inputs, and following best practices.

 If you're new to Docker, consider exploring this step-by-step tutorial on creating, building, and running a Docker image for a simple Hello World style application.